-- To an Outside Number-this option is available if it is allowed in the Other Call Restrictions option in the Restriction window, as discussed in "Setting Other Call Restrictions" on page 13-29.
-Also, see "Outcall to Cellular or PCS Phone Numbers" on page 13-26. - If you choose Outside Number, select a trunk or route access code to use in the small drop-down list on the left, and type in the full prefix and phone number. - To an App Ext-when used in conjunction with a third party notification application, the App Ext feature enables an extension to connect to an application that can receive the notification event; use the drop-down list to choose the log on extension to which the third party application is connected.
-Contact your local AltiGen dealer for more information on using this feature. - To Line Park-if configured, select a Line Park group (configured in "Line Park Configuration" on page 18-1) from the drop-down list.
+• To an Outside Number-this option is available if it is allowed in the Other Call Restrictions option in the Restriction tab, as discussed in "Setting Other Call Restrictions" on page 14-30.
+Also, see "Outcall to Cellular or PCS Phone Numbers" on page 14-27.

+If you choose Outside Number, select a trunk or route access code to use in the small drop-down list on the left, and type in the full prefix and phone number.

+- To an App Ext-when used in conjunction with a third party notification application, the App Ext feature enables an extension to connect to an application that can receive the notification event; use the drop-down list to choose the log-on extension to which the third-party application is connected.
+Contact your local AltiGen dealer for more information on using this feature. - To Line Park-if configured, select a Line Park group (configured in "Line Park Configuration" on page 19-1) from the drop-down list. - To Free Format-designed mainly for extension port fax.
+This option is available only to virtual extensions.
+The forwarding target can be an extension, a huntgroup or a workgroup.